sjaakbanaan/untappd-data-visualised/README.md

 ## Future wishes

-- Make this into an actual web app so you don't have to run it yourself.
+- Being able to run it without the need of Untappd Insider
+- Being able to share your stats

 ## Known bugs

-- Resetting filters doesn't reset the select box values in UI
+- tell me

 ## Contributing